xingronaldo/ISNet/README.md

 ## Dataset Preparation
 Download data and add them to `./datasets`.

-The data structure for the Season-Varying dataset has been already given in that folder.
+**Note that**

+1. The data structure for the Season-Varying dataset has been already given in that folder.
 The LEVIR-CD dataset and the SYSU-CD dataset share the same data structure.

-Note that the instances in original LEVIR-CD dataset are cropped from 1024×1024 to 256×256.
+2. The instances in original LEVIR-CD dataset are cropped from 1024×1024 to 256×256.

 ## Test